andre-meireles/andre-meireles.github.io/about/index.md

 comments: false
 ---

 I'm a software developer at Amazon, currently working on Smart Home stuff for Alexa.
+This site is a work in progress!